-- A comprehensive and deliverable masterplan for the whole allocation to be approved developed in collaboration with the Council and key stakeholders and secured prior to the submission approval of any detailed matters which also sets out; - i.
-How the site will follow and implement Garden City principles; - ii.
-The most appropriate points of vehicular access considering landscape and traffic impacts; - x. how comprehensive integration into the existing pedestrian and cycle, public transport and road networks will be secured - iii.
-An appropriate education solution with a presumption in favour of on-site provision of which delivers a new 2FE primary school onsite; and - iv.
-Any measures required to address nearby heritage assets including the Scheduled Ancient Monument at Radwell Lodge and the Croft Lane and Norton Conservation Areas; and - v.
-The approach to existing trees and hedgerows around and within the site, with the presumption that trees will be retained and any hedgerow losses kept to a minimum; - Neighbourhood-level retail and community facilities providing around 900m2 (net) of A-class floorspace and a GP surgery; - c.
-At least 9 serviced plots for self-build development; - Provision of an appropriate site for a care home for older people in Use Class C2 in accordance with the locational criteria in Policy HS4 subject to up-to-date assessment of likely future needs and existing supply; - d.
-Incorporate ordinary watercourses (and any appropriate measures) within comprehensive green infrastructure and / or SUDs approach; - e.
-Structural planting to create a sense of place, integration into the surrounding landscape and a long-term, defensible Green Belt boundary, particularly to the north-west and east; and - f.
-Diversion and / or re-provision of the Letchworth Greenway to provide a revised route around the new urban edge; and - g.
-Undertake a detailed odour assessment to demonstrate no adverse impact on future residents and occupants of non residential buildings. - 4.187 Letchworth holds a special place as the world's first garden city.
+a) The most appropriate points of vehicular access considering landscape and traffic impacts; b) Comprehensive integration into the existing pedestrian and cycle, public transport and road networks; c) An appropriate education solution which delivers a new 2FE primary school on-site; d) Measures required to address nearby heritage assets including the Scheduled Ancient Monument at Radwell Lodge and the Croft Lane and Norton Conservation Areas; e) The approach to existing trees and hedgerows around and within the site, with the presumption that trees will be retained and any hedgerow losses kept to a minimum; f) Neighbourhood-level retail and community facilities providing around 900m2 (net) of retail and food and beverage floorspace and a GP surgery; g) At least 9 serviced plots for self-build development; h) Provision of an appropriate site for a care home for older people in Use Class C2 in accordance with the locational criteria in Policy HS4 subject to up-to-date assessment of likely future needs and existing supply; i) Incorporate ordinary watercourses (and any appropriate measures) within comprehensive green infrastructure and / or SUDs approach; j) Structural planting to create a sense of place, integration into the surrounding landscape and a long-term, defensible Green Belt boundary, particularly to the north-west and east; k) Diversion and / or re-provision of the Letchworth Greenway to provide a revised route around the new urban edge; and I) Undertake a detailed odour assessment to demonstrate no adverse impact on future residents and occupants of non residential buildings.

+- 4.208 Letchworth holds a special place as the world's first garden city.
 Although development of the town to Ebenezer Howard's original vision of 32,000 residents has been achieved, it is considered there remains scope for a sensitive extension of the town to the north, which respects the town's original ideals while making provision for the needs of the 21st Century.
-A masterplan will be required for this site which demonstrates how these principles will be incorporated.
+A masterplan will be required for this site which demonstrates how these principles will be incorporated. - 4.209 The masterplan will also be required to demonstrate an access solution which works in both highway and urban design terms.
+Previous work has shown that a new access from Norton Road could be accommodated in landscape terms.
+However, this needs to be balanced against a requirement to properly integrate this site with the existing Garden City.
+At the same time, any impacts upon the existing local highway network need to be managed within acceptable limits.